Skip to main content

 Your budget offers a panoramic view of your financial health.
 Beyond tracking income and expenses, it enables you to assess your net worth, understand your cash flow, and make informed decisions about investments and savings.

 Tip: Use financial tracking tools to monitor your net worth.
-Calculate it regularly by subtracting your liabilities (debts) from your assets (savings, investments, property).
+Calculate it regularly by subtracting your liabilities (debts) from your assets (savings, investments, and property).

 Example: Your budget reveals that while you have some outstanding debts, your savings and investments have grown significantly.
 This knowledge empowers you to make informed investment decisions, leveraging your financial strength.